machine1337/domains-to-ip-resolvers/README.md

 # Prerequisite:
-    Make sure go language is installed and setup on correct path. if not installed, check my bug-bounty-automation repo, i have already given commands there.
+    Make sure go language is installed and setup on correct path. if not installed, check my recon-automation repo, i have already given commands there.

 # Installation:
     1. git clone https://github.com/machine1337/dom-to-ip  .